The Mental Flip Responsible for Henry Miller's Success After a Decade of Failure

 Irreverence created "Tropic of Cancer"

 In Tropic of Capricorn Henry Miller describes the process of writing his first novel at-length.
-For three years he’d been firing messenger boys at random and promising jobs to women he wanted to fuck—in other words, working—without an extended period of repose.
+For three years he’d been firing messenger boys at random and promising jobs to women he wanted to fuck—what he called “working”—without an extended period of repose.
 He deserved a vacation, badly, yet when he finally took one it turned out to be more manic than restful.
-For three weeks straight Miller wrote five thousand words per day—a truly mammoth output—more than twice what Stephen King used to produce whilst fueled on mounds of that white heavenly powder, more than ten times what Hemingway committed to before he set out for the whiskey bar.
+For three weeks straight Miller wrote five thousand words per day.
+For context, that is more than twice what Stephen King used to produce whilst fueled by his white heavenly powder, and ten times what Hemingway penned before setting out for the whiskey bar.

-By the end of the period—once Miller had pushed his eyes back into their sockets— he bandaged his bleeding fingers and regarded his literary cherry, now popped.
-Then, with great pride, he handed his masterpiece over to friends; they gave him feedback:
+By the end of the period—once Miller had pushed his eyes back into their sockets—he bandaged his bleeding fingers and regarded his literary cherry, now popped.
+With great pride he solicited feedback on his masterpiece:

 I suppose it was the worst book any man has ever written… Everybody I showed it to said it was terrible.
 I was urged to give up the idea of writing.

-Two years later, at the age of thirty-two, after everyone who read his work had said to him, “Holy shit—that’s what you’re thinking when you’re talking to me?” he quit his job to devote himself, masochistically, to art.
+Two years later, at the age of thirty-two, after everyone who read his work had said to him, “Holy shit—that’s what you’re thinking when you’re talking to me?” he quit his job.
+He’d decided to devote himself completely to art.

 The first novel he wrote during this period went unpublished until after his death.
 Judged by the name (Moloch: or, This Gentile World) or the circumstances (his wife’s rich admirer thought he was paying her to write it) or the absolute absence of interest from anyone, the book must’ve read like it came from Captain Bull Goose Looney.

-His next attempt—Lovely Lesbians, Crazy Cock—was no more popular.
-There he told the true story of his triad relationship with June and Jean before the girls left him to go to Paris alone.
+His next attempt—Lovely Lesbians, Crazy Cock—told the true story of his triad relationship with June and Jean before the girls left him to go to Paris alone.
 Posthumously published, it was also entirely unsuccessful.

 Divorced once officially, but twice essentially, he moved alone to the squalid neighborhood that he called the Villa Borghese.
 Arriving when most of the other American writers were on their way out, the friend group he cultivated was closer to the cast of One Flew Over the Cuckoo’s Nest than those who frequented Gertrude Stein’s salon.
 None ever had more than a few evanescent francs to their name, money they most often spent on the gratification of kinks.